-- ✓ Decreasing traffic in stores and malls (and on the highways, for that matter): By August 2005, as oil prices were reaching all-time record highs, retailers began blaming a slowing of sales on high gasoline prices. - ✓ Decreasing consumer confidence: By August 2005, consumer confidence was skidding.
+- ✓ Decreasing traffic in stores and malls (and on the highways, for that matter): By August 2005, as oil prices were reaching all-time record highs, retailers began blaming a slowing of sales on high gasoline prices.
+Also look for how many people are actually buying products, as opposed to window shopping or just hanging around the mall. - ✓ Decreasing consumer confidence: By August 2005, consumer confidence was skidding.
 Plenty of reasons could be cited for falling consumer confidence and rising gasoline prices.
-Hurricane Katrina did significant amounts of damage to the Gulf of Mexico's coastline in the United States.
-The City of New Orleans was rendered nearly useless.
-The port of New Orleans, a major import hub for oil and export hub for agricultural products, was shut for days.
-And the oil and gas production and refining infrastructure of the area, which accounts for 20 percent of the gasoline and natural gas used in the United States, was shut down and took several months to be brought back online.
+Hurricane Katrina did significant amounts of damage to the Gulf of Mexico's coastline in the United States and rendered the city of New Orleans nearly useless.
+The port of New Orleans, a major import hub for oil and export hub for agricultural products, closed for days.
+And the oil and gas production and refining infrastructure of the area, which accounts for 20 percent of the gasoline and natural gas used in the United States, shut down and took several months to get back on line.

-✓ Crazy headlines: Look for increasing emphasis on oil prices on the evening news and in the media that don't normally cater to business news.
+Crazy headlines: Look for increasing emphasis on oil prices on the evening news and in the media that don't normally cater to business news.
 A perfect example was the call from Congress for a windfall profit tax on oil companies and repeated calls for hearings on price gouging by gas stations and fuel retailers.